Sign up for Funding Circle newsletter!

 You can also request a withdrawal of the lien.
 This removes the public notice from your tax record, but it does not eliminate your responsibility for the balance owed.
 A withdrawal may be a suitable option for business owners who are eligible to repay the debt through an Installment Agreement.

 While these options resolve a lien from a tax standpoint, the lien is not automatically removed from your credit history.
 An unpaid lien can remain on your report indefinitely.
 A paid lien can linger for up to seven years from the date it is released.
-This is why even if you’ve handled your lien(s), your credit report might not reflect the repayment.
+This is why even if you’ve handled your lien(s), your credit report might not reflect the repayment of the taxes owed.
 Luckily, resolving this issue is fairly easy.
 Simply contact the county, state or federal department that had issued the lien, and ask for the release form.
 Once you are able to provide proof of payment, your loan application may have the potential to be re-opened.

 Once the tax bill has been paid or a withdrawal has been granted by the IRS, you’ll need to initiate a dispute with each business and consumer credit bureau that reports the lien information.
 You’ll also need to follow the same procedure with any resolved state tax liens.